About the Royal Highland Yacht Club

 The Club Today...

 The Royal Highland Yacht Club is delighted to welcome new members who sail on the West Coast of Scotland.
-The RHYC is a cruising club and we do not arrange racing events although we are well represented on the committee that organises the West Highland Yachting Week in July/August each year.
-We have around 640 members of which about half are fairly active in the Club.
+The RHYC is a cruising club and does not arrange racing events although we are well represented on the committee that organises the West Highland Yachting Week in July/August each year.
+We have around 600 members of which about half are fairly active in the Club.

 We issue three Newsletters each year, an annual Journal, and list of members.

-Like any other organisation, the Club is run by a management committee with a Commodore at its head rather than the more conventional President or Chairman.
-The Commodore is the Principal Flag Officer and afloat will fly the Club burgee with a swallowtail.
+The Club is run by a management committee with a Commodore at its head.
+The Commodore along with the Vice and Rear Commodores when afloat fly the Club burgee with a swallowtail.
 Ordinary members may fly a triangular burgee, which is a saltire with a crown in the centre, as shown at the masthead of these web pages.